AndrewJBateman/angular-material-table/README.md

 # Angular Material Table

-Project using MongoDB, Express.js, Angular and Node.js
+Project using the Angular Material design component library to add a table and create a custom scss theme.

 ## Table of contents